krivenko/libcommute/doc/expression/monomial.rst

   .. function:: generator_type const& operator[](std::size_t n) const

-    Access an algebra generator by its position :expr:`n` in the monomial.
+    Access an algebra generator by its position :var:`n` in the monomial.

   .. rubric:: Other methods and friend functions